 Being a member of a CSA means contributing to this volunteer-run effort.
 COVID-19 precautions have lessened the number of work shifts necessary to run the site for the 2022 season, and we understand that some people may not feel safe doing so.
 However, we definitely still need help and encourage you to sign up for a shift or two when that email goes out.
 Please follow COVID-19 prevention guidelines when you complete your work shift on site.

 By purchasing a share, CSA members typically commit to 1-2 work shifts per season.
 (Two shifts for full-share members; one shift for half-share members.)
 All work shifts are on Thursdays.
 A CSA core group member will be present during each shift to help address questions or concerns.

 There are 2 member work shifts to choose from:

-2:00–3:00 p.m.: Meet the truck, unload produce bins, and set up the distribution site.
+2:00–3:00 p.m.: Unload.
+Meet the farm truck, unload full produce bins, and set up the distro site.
 This shift requires heavy lifting and stairs.
-A core group organizer will be on hand the entire shift to show you what to do.

-Work shifts are mandatory for all members and crucial to the operation of our CSA volunteer-run organization.
-Sign up early to get your preferred timeslots!
-Members who don’t sign up for or complete work shift(s) will be denied CSA registration in the future.
+In a word: YASSSSSSSS.
+We are a 100% volunteer-run organization.
+Member work shifts are mandatory.
+Sign up early to get your preferred time slots.
+Members who don’t sign up for or complete work shift(s) will be denied future CSA registration.

-If you can’t complete a work shift you signed up for, and it is three or more weeks away, you can log back into the shift sign-up site and sign up for an alternate date.
-If the shift is fewer than three weeks away, and you can’t make it, it is YOUR RESPONSIBILITY to find someone else to fill in for you, either by sending a friend or swapping with another member through the Prospect Park CSA Google Group.
+If a shift you signed up for is 3+ weeks away, you can log back into the work shift page to cancel it and choose an alternate date.
+If the shift is fewer than 3 weeks away, it is YOUR RESPONSIBILITY to find someone to work it for you!
+Send your roommate, send your partner, send a Task Rabbiter (it’s super weird but it’s happened)—or swap shifts with another member through our Google Group.